rackerlabs/support-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

-**Note**: While you can also create a new Identity Provider by using the Rackspace Identity Federation API, we recommend that you perform this task in the MyRackspace portal.
+**Note**: While you can also create a new Identity Provider by using the Rackspace Identity Federation API, we recommend that you perform this task in the MyRackspace Portal.

 Use the following steps to configure your Identity Provider with Rackspace:

-1. Log in to the [MyRackspace portal](https://login.rackspace.com).
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com).
 2. In the top navigation bar, select **Account > User Management**.
 3. In the third tier of the top navigation, click **Federation**.
 4. Click **Add Identity Provider**.